How to backup and restore Redtrust

 To verify the backup file via the command line, you can use any program that allows you to upload the file to the unit.
 For example, with cURL, the request should follow this format:

-curl --form upload=@fichero.bak --insecure https://DEVICE_IP/System/CheckBackup
+curl --form upload=@BACKUP_FILE.bak --insecure https://REDTRUST_IP/System/CheckBackup

-If the backup file sent is correct, the answer is OK
+If the backup file sent is correct, the answer is OK.

 The service has a limitation to one request per minute.

-Backups can be verified using the BackupRequester tool by setting the op
+Backups can be verified using the BackupRequester tool by setting the op parameter to CHECK:

-RTBackupCheck.exe rtserver=DEVICE_IP username=USERNAME@DOMAIN password=USER_PASSWORD op=CHECK input=BACKUP_FILE.bak
+BackupRequester.exe rtserver=REDTRUST_IP username=USERNAME@DOMAIN password=USER_PASSWORD op=CHECK input=BACKUP_FILE.bak

-If the backup file sent is correct, the answer is OK
+If the backup file sent is correct, the answer is OK.

 The service has a limitation to one request per minute.